MarianSchoen/zeiss-coding-assignment/Readme.md

 - I already assumed that the double measurement points are potentially wrong - I'd not use them for test or training.
 Later on, we can predict those time points and see whether one of the duplicated time points fits our model better.

 As my talent for time series is laying dormant, I decided not to analyse this data set first.
 Hopefully, we can come back later to this problem, share ideas and implement it!

-## Custom Lead Generator

-This data set consists of 3773 rows (=> samples), and 26 columns.
-There are 23 feature columns, one `fakeID` column, and 2 boolean variables `b_in_kontakt_gewesen` and `b_gekauft_gesamt`.
-As indicated in the description pdf, I assume that those are the important labels for this dataset.
-I assume that `b_in_kontakt_gewesen` means whether this sample has been contacted, and `b_gekauft_gesamt` indicates whether there was a sale.
-In total, there have been 95 contacts, 57 of which led to a sale.
-There was no sale without a contact previously.

-For this challenge, I state the following two main questions:

-1. Identify those unvisited samples that are similar to visited samples that have led to a sale.
-For the moment I call these `potential sales candidates`.
-This includes identifying features that indicate that there will be a sale, `potential sales features`.
-2. Identify those features that characterise samples which did not lead to a sale, even though they have been visited.
-Let's call these `potential reject candidates`.
-As above, this includes identifying features that serve as `potential sale inhibitors`.

-This means, that I train 2 different models.
-Once, I predict whether there was a sale or not (`b_gekauft_gesamt`).
-In this approach, I disregard the `b_in_kontakt_gewesen` feature.

-Things, that need to be considered for this approach:

-- There are only 95 samples to train/optimise a model on.
-Therefore, I will use leave-one-out cross-validation to increase the test set.
-With the cross-validation, I check the test/training error ratio, to detect over-fitting, and calibrate the regularization parameter.